mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 ### NOTES
 Total Time: **31 minutes**

-What a glorious morning to get a short run in.
-Birds chirping, sunshine, 14C and not even a hint of a breeze.
-I jogged to the centre of the _Selkirk Trestle_ and pretty much just made this activity diaphramic breathing practice.
-I wore my old Nike Zoomfly3 shoes just for fun; those are the pair that I PR'd the 10K, marathon and used in an impromtu, not a race sprint triathlon last August.
+What a glorious morning for a short run; birds chirping, 14°C and no wind.
+I jogged to the centre of the _Selkirk Trestle_ and pretty much just made this activity "diaphramic breathing practice".
+I wore my old Nike Zoomfly3 shoes just for fun; the same pair that I PR'd the 10K, marathon and used in an impromtu sprint triathlon last August.
 They still feel great!

 <!---->
 ## WEDNESDAY MAY 12